mrquantumcodes/bufferchad.nvim/README.md

 * Also, you can now mark files like `Harpoon` to quickly navigate between them.
 * Telescope Integration

+# *What's New-NEW?
+* Marked buffer list can now be edited like a normal buffer, just like Harpoon
+* Marked buffers now persist across sessions (or different working directories in general), just like Harpoon
+* There is a new, basic api to navigate to any marked buffer without opening the buffer list, just like Harpoon

 ## Installation and setup

 Install using your favourite package manager.
 For Example: